-If you want your child to go to college, you can start saving today with a PA 529 plan.
+If you want your child to go attend higher education, you can start saving for college today with a PA 529 plan.

 While you can apply the investment to any school, this plan is especially advantageous if your child goes to a Pennsylvania state school.
 If you save enough for a semester at one of the state universities today, you’ll have enough for a semester at that school in the future – no matter when or how much tuition has gone up in the meantime.

 Another benefit of a 529 plan is that anyone can contribute.
 Grandparents, friends, and family can all make direct donations into the plan that will also collect interest over time.

 Want to shop your way to college savings?
 With a Upromise account, you can earn cash back for college on shopping and dining.
 You earn money by registering your credit cards, loyalty cards, and grocery cards, and then receive cash back on eligible purchases.